nodegui/svelte-nodegui/website/docs/guides/debugging.md

 ## Application Debugging

-Whenever your React NodeGui application is not behaving the way you wanted it to, an array of debugging tools might help you find coding errors, performance bottlenecks, or optimization opportunities.
+Whenever your Svelte NodeGui application is not behaving the way you wanted it to, an array of debugging tools might help you find coding errors, performance bottlenecks, or optimization opportunities.

-Since a React NodeGui application runs on Qode and Qode is essentially Node.Js.
+Since a Svelte NodeGui application runs on Qode and Qode is essentially Node.Js.
 We can consider a NodeGui app as a regular NodeJs app.
 Hence, you can use any debugging tool that you use with Node.Js
 One of the most popular way of debugging a Node.Js app is by making use of the [Chromium Developer Tools][node-inspect].

 Google offers [excellent documentation for their developer tools][devtools].